ardotsis/dotfiles/README.md

 _simple / minimal / suckless / secure / free / reproducible / efficient / unique / kawaii / menhera_

-- Follow the AI 30% rule.
-Use your brain first.
-Use AI for studying and repetitive task.

 ## Install

 ### `ardotsis@vultr`